crashappsec/chalk/src/docs/guide-user-guide.md

 That value is then used to derive what we expect the `CHALK_ID` to be.
-If it is not a valid value, we log an error, which may print to the terminal, and will generally be added to any report under the top-level key `_OP_ERRORS`.
+If it is not a valid value, we log an error, which may print to the terminal depending on the log level, and will generally be added to any chalk operation report under the top-level key `_OP_ERRORS`.

 If the `CHALK_ID` validates, or if the artifact is a container, the we must also validate the `METADATA_ID`.